Managing Studies

 - Missing required configuration

-- Study already active
+- Study already in target state

 Solutions: